-Since the term was new to the class, I explained that scientists put animals in groups and one of them is called “mammals”.
-They were going to work together as scientists to figure out whether the rest of the animals in our stack were mammals like rabbits or not and to do that, they’d need to answer three questions:
+Since the term was new to the class, I explained that scientists put animals in groups and one of them is called “mammals.”
+They were going to work together as scientists to figure out whether the rest of the animals in our stack were mammals like rabbits or not.
+To do that, they’d need to answer three questions:

 - Does it have fur/hair?

 I placed the rabbit to the side and grabbed the frog next.
 To figure out whether or not it was a mammal, we worked our way through the questions:

 - Frogs do not have fur or hair.